Wise314/barnicle-ai-systems/task-identity/README.md

 ## Technical Approach

-**What It Measures:** Behavioral similarity between model predictions across time periods
+**What It Measures:** Comprehensive behavioral patterns in model decision-making

 **Training Required:** None - works on predictions from any two time periods

 **Computational Cost:** Extremely lightweight (milliseconds to compute)

 **Output:** Score from 0.0 (completely different behavior) to 1.0 (identical behavior)

-**Interpretation:**
-- Scores near 1.0 indicate stable behavior
-- Scores near 0.5 indicate moderate behavioral shifts
-- Scores near 0.0 indicate catastrophic behavioral changes
-- Specific operational thresholds depend on application requirements

 ---